Is Online Learning Right for You?

 - students have not been successful with previous interventions intended to help them be successful in face-to-face classes.

-After the 10 day drop-add period of each semester, counselors should contact Kelly Hinson, Director of Virtual I-SS, before placing students in a Virtual Iredell-Statesville Schools online course.
-Decisions will then be made on a case-by-case basis based first on student demonstrated need.
+At the high school level, after the 10 day drop-add period of each semester, counselors should always contact Kelly Hinson, Director of Virtual I-SS, before placing students in a Virtual Iredell-Statesville Schools online course.
+Decisions will then be made on a case-by-case basis based on student demonstrated need.

 How to Know if Online is Right for You?